-There was a de minimis amount of other income (expense) for the three months ended March 31, 2024, compared to \$0.9 million for the three months ended March 31, 2023.
-The change was due to adjustments to the fair value of the previously outstanding Convertible Notes for the three months ended March 31, 2023.
+There was a de minimis amount of other income (expense) for the three months ended June 30, 2024, compared to (0.2) million for the three months ended June 30, 2023.
+The change in the prior year period was due to adjustments to the fair value of the Convertible Notes for the three months ended June 30, 2023.
+The Convertible Notes converted into the right to receive common stock in connection with the closing of the Merger and were not outstanding during the current year period.